 Smart IT users must provide BCM login credentials to perform BCM actions on assets.
 For more information, see Providing Smart IT user access to BCM.

 - The HTTP Protocol Handler module and Web API modules must be loaded on the BCM master server.
-For more information, see Managing agent configuration, HTTP Protocol Handler module parameters, and Web API module parameters.
+For more information, see Agent configuration, HTTP Protocol Handler module parameters, and Web API module parameters.

 Copying SSL certificates